lemiant/vardenblogarchive/_posts/2015-05-22-week-3-the-car-arrives.md

 headerColor: "#E2EAE3"
 ---

 It's been a very productive first week of build.
 When we arrived in Calgary we immediately set to work getting our office set up.
-We have our very own workshop in the garage, complete with drill press, bandsaw, mill and lathe.
+We established a small cove in the basement where we setup out laptops second monitors and our favourite BOSE speaker.
+Also, we have our very own workshop in the garage complete with drill press, bandsaw, mill and lathe!

 ![Photo of the garage workshop](/blog/imgs/workshop.jpg)

 The final key tool we needed was, of course, a whiteboard (despite all the fancy productivity tools out there, we still prefer a good whiteboard).
-For maximum productivity we got the biggest one we could find.
+For maximum productivity we wanted the biggest whiteboard that we could buy.
+Unfortunately, large whiteboards are very expensive… To combat this problem, we headed off to Home Depot where we bought a 4’ x 6’ sheet of plywood board which we built a couple legs for and painted with special whiteboard paint leaving us with an awesome back wall to our office.

 ![Photo of the whiteboard](/blog/imgs/whiteboard.jpg)

 With that settled we went out to go get ourselves a golf cart.
-We picked up a used electric Yamaha golf car on the cheap and, after trying it out for a bit, set about taking it apart:
+After looking around at a few different options to try and find the best fit for us, we found the perfect fit.
+We found a nice used electric Yamaha golf car for a pretty good bargain and after trying it out for a bit, set about taking it apart to learn about how everything works:

 ![Photo of the golf cart in pieces](/blog/imgs/dissassembled_golf_cart.jpg)

-The next few days were a blur of CADing, sourcing and machining.
+The next few days were a blur of CADing, sourcing parts and machining.
 We've even got our first parts, straight from the CNCs:

 ![Photo of the pivots](/blog/imgs/pivots.jpg)